 5 - Different perceptions of luxury: the consumer’s profile

+Research aim and methodology

 As luxury goods are extremely desirable, their value is generally considered to be extremely high.
 However, this value incorporates a subjective component.
 For instance, what is the value of strolling in a beautiful hidden garden?
 When the issue of value is restricted to marketable luxuries rather than the absolute brands that are often referred to as true luxury, experts disagree with regard to whether aspirational and accessible brands have luxury status or whether these categories merely serve as advertising ploys to foster sales.
 Furthermore, a luxury good is not just a function of the product’s material content.
 Another contemporary trend in the luxury market focuses on less tangible aspects such as packaging, shopping atmosphere, sales assistance, services, and purchase-related events to satisfy consumers seeking luxury experiences rather than simply luxury products.

+From this perspective, notwithstanding our endeavours to frame all possible definitions of Luxury, empirical evidences suggest the following Working Hypothesis:

-From this perspective, notwithstanding “what luxury is” depends on the individual.
+HP1: “what luxury is” depends on the individual.

 Beyond marketing, personal opinion and personal feeling reign supreme, so that:

 From the manufacturer’s perspective, it is important to determine the consumer attitude to respond with the right offering or to select the optimal methods for attracting more customers to the company’s products;